Cars and Vans

 Tracking Cars and Vans

 Private cars and vans were responsible for more than 25% of global oil use and around 10% of global energy-related CO2 emissions in 2022.
-In the past year, rapid electrification, accompanied by technologies that improve fuel economy (including hybridisation) in vehicles that run on combustion engines, led to the largest improvement in the specific fuel consumption of new vehicles seen since 2010.
+In the past year, rapid electrification, accompanied by technologies that improve fuel economy (including s) in vehicles that run on combustion engines, led to the largest improvement in the specific fuel consumption of new vehicles seen since 2010.
 However, the rise of heavier and less efficient vehicles such as SUVs continues to slow progress on vehicle efficiency improvements.
-To ensure that the sector gets on track with the Net Zero Emissions by 2050 Scenario, growth in market share of electric vehicles will need to accelerate, as will improvements to the fuel economy of new conventional vehicles.
+To ensure that the sector gets on track with the Net Zero Emissions by 2050 Scenario, growth in market share of s will need to accelerate, as will improvements to the fuel economy of new conventional vehicles.

 Europe and the United States implement stringent new emissions standards